Q: I am interested! How do I get started?

 Q: Is TOT DROP babysitting?

-A: The only similarity is, that like babysitting, you determine when your child is with us.
+A: All parents use the time their child is in school to take care of errands and appointments; that doesn't mean school is babysitting.
 TOT DROP is a developmental program for preschoolers, designed by a professional educator, with a rich environment and a variety of activities.
 TOT DROP is so much more than babysitting!

 Q: How is TOT DROP different from daycare programs?